kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 ## View the block in action

 If you have a local WordPress installation already running, you can launch the commands above inside the `plugins` folder of that installation.
-If not, you can use [`wp-now`](https://github.com/WordPress/playground-tools/tree/trunk/packages/wp-now) to launch a WordPress site with the plugin installed by executing the following command from the plugin’s folder (`my-first-interactive-block`).
+If not, you can use [`@wp-playground/cli`](https://github.com/WordPress/wordpress-playground/tree/trunk/packages/playground/cli) to launch a WordPress site with the plugin installed by executing the following command from the plugin’s folder (`my-first-interactive-block`).

 ```
-npx @wp-now/wp-now start
+npx @wp-playground/cli server --auto-mount

 ```